ESL FILM QUIZ – B2/C1: SHIMMER LAKE

-This time, let me invite you to enjoy a great thriller with your students.
+This time, let me invite you to enjoy a great thriller with your students and to work on an ESL film quiz written for B2/C1 students.
 In addition to the obvious benefits (improving listening skills, expanding vocabulary, etc.), this film gives plenty of opportunities to speculate about what might have happened before, since it is told in reverse.

 The film is segmented into days by different scenes where somebody wakes up with a fright.
 Students are asked to read the questions before every session and stop at the end of each day (Friday – Thursday – Wednesday – Tuesday) and answer them.

 At the end, they can get immediate feedback by clicking onto SUBMIT.